Artist: The Orb

 They went on forever

-I’ve wanted to start a novel with that couplet for 20 years.
+I’ve wanted to start a novel with that couplet for 30 years.
 Just printed, in italics, as a sort of philosophical frontispiece.
 It’s only the formality of nobody wanting to pay me to write a novel that stands in the way of this burning ambition.
 (I used it as the lead-off to a piece I wrote for Word magazine on nostalgia in 2011 – that’ll have to do.)
 The question and answer come from the defining spoken sample of what is the greatest single ever made.
-(I know.
-The 143 is not about quantifying individual tracks, but if I am ever forced to choose my favourite song of all time, I never later regret saying Little Fluffy Clouds by The Orb.
-It’s my Apocalypse Now or Slaughterhouse Five of songs.)
+(The 143 was never about quantifying individual tracks, but if I am ever forced to choose my favourite song of all time, I never later regret saying Little Fluffy Clouds by The Orb.
+It’s my Apocalypse Now or Slaughterhouse Five or The Wire of songs.)

-“Over the past few years, to the traditional sounds of a English summer, the drone of a lawnmower, the smack of leather on willow, comes a new sound …”
+“Over the past few years, to the traditional sounds of an English summer, the drone of a lawnmower, the smack of leather on willow, comes a new sound …”

 And we’re off, into a remarkably disciplined sonic creation, whose voices drift across the production’s blue sky like clouds (I always see them as perfect, white, Simpsons-credits clouds – you’re with me?), and from a heartbreaking harmonica wail emerges that hypnotic keyboard signature which bubbles away beneath, quickly joined by a hard bass drum and a Tight Fit-styled Afro-beat and, at one minute 13 seconds, a supplementary synth noodle provides the nagging riff: we have lift-off.
 Rickie waxes hippy about “purples and reds and yellows” and how these colours are “on fire”, and eventually wonders if you still see such psychedelic Arizona skies “in the desert.”
 The deft combination of boho guff and ultramodern techno groove is just perfect, and what might have initially been a mischievous glint in the eye of Dr Alex Patterson is ultimately rendered sincere and moving.
 You’re with her!
 You want to see those skies!
 Those little fluffy clouds!